Spicy Cauliflower Rice

-Low-Carb Cauliflower Rice with Fried Onions and Sumac is a delicious side dish for any time of year!
-And if you use frozen cauliflower rice like I did, this is quick and easy to get on the table.
+Spicy Cauliflower Rice is flavored with fried onions and Sumac, or see other options for ways to add flavor to cauliflower rice.
+This is a delicious low-carb or Keto side dish any time of year, and if you use frozen cauliflower rice it’s quick and easy to get on the table.

 - Chop onion into medium-sized pieces.